ehsong/ehsong.github.io/_pages/research.md

 My research interests span across a number of topics in comparative politics and international relations with a regional focus primarily on China and secondarily on the two Koreas:

 - NGO policy and civil society in authoritarian states
-- Repression in authoritarian states
-- Consequences of political violence in new democracies
+- Political attitudes (political trust)
-- Media, public opinion, and foreign policy
+- Foreign policy attitudes
 - Institutions in authoritarian states and authoritarian resilience
 - Democratic backsliding and autocratization
 - Soft power and nationalism